 Bolt provides mobile ride-hailing services on-demand, ordered and paid for via a smartphone app.
 In 2022, it sought a ruling from HMRC that its services fell within TOMS, a special scheme for travel agents who deal with customers in their own name and use supplies of goods or services provided by other taxable persons in the provision of travel facilities.
 HMRC rejected that contention on the basis that Bolt was not a travel agent or tour operator and did not provide supplies which were services of a kind commonly provided by tour operators.
 Bolt appealed HMRC's decision, which only applied to on-demand supplies and not pre-booked supplies which were not offered at the time of the request.

-The FTT held that the on-demand taxi services were of a kind commonly provided by tour operators.
+The FTT held that although it was not satisfied that tour operators and travel agents commonly provided on-demand taxi services of a kind commonly provided by Bolt, nevertheless the issue of comparability should be approached at a relatively high level.
 It considered that travel services generally clearly fell within the scope of TOMS and a forensic approach to the specific features of the travel service was not warranted.
 As such, neither the fact that taxi rides might be taken to places not typically covered by a travel agent (such as the supermarket) nor the on-demand nature of the taxi services was sufficient to distinguish the transport services from those typically provided by a travel agent.
+The FTT also considered that transport services without more could fall within the scope of TOMS.

 Comment